go-while/nntp-mongodb-storage/README.md

 ## MongoWorker_Reader

-The MongoWorker_Reader runs as a goroutine, supporting concurrent article retrieval.

-- MongoWorker_Reader is responsible for handling read requests to retrieve articles from the MongoDB database.
+MongoWorker_Reader is responsible for handling read requests to retrieve articles from the MongoDB database.

 - By launching multiple MongoWorker_Reader instances concurrently (controlled by GetWorker), articles can be retrieved in parallel, reducing read times.